 Section titled “Keycloak”This section explains how to configure Keycloak as an external Identity Provider for use with the Tenzir Platform.

-We assume that you already have a Keycloak instance up and running that is reachable with a browser.
+We assume that you already have a Keycloak instance up and running that you can reach with a browser.
 We provide an example stack of the Tenzir Platform with a bundled Keycloak instance here.
 The remainder of this section assumes you’re running this example stack, but the setup is the same for any other Keycloak instance.

 Setting up the Keycloak Instance